AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4. Establish Policies for BYOD (Bring Your Own Device)

-Case Study: Retail Chain
+Case Study: Samsung

 5. Use AI-Driven Mobile DLP for Threat Detection